Restore A Muscle Car

 Drum Brake vs Disc Brake

 Most sixties muscle cars left the factory with drum brakes front and rear.
 You'll want to leave these in place if you're restoring a muscle car back to stock original.
 If you plan on driving your muscle car 1,000 miles or so every year, four-wheel drum brakes are fine (they just take more effort).

 For those of you who are building a street car or want to do some track time, a front disc conversion is in order.
 Disc brake conversion kits are available for most old vehicles.
 A popular swap for 1964 to 1967 GM A-body cars is using the later 1968-1972 A-body front disc brakes.

 Stock vs Aftermarket Parts

 Classic muscle cars are considered to be more valuable when they have their stock or original parts, or at least a high percentage of original parts.
 These get harder to come by every passing year.
 This is where doing your homework in advance pays off.

 By using original parts whenever possible, you'll be adding more value to your car.
-This is why, if you have a chance to buy a new OEM parts, don't bid or haggle - buy it.
+This is why, if you have a chance to buy a new OEM part versus an aftermarket part, don't bid or haggle - buy it.
 While you're researching the part and trying to find it cheaper, someone who has already done their homework is clicking the "Buy It Now" button.

 Like all major projects, good, level-headed planning is key to a successful outcome.
 This is why spending time doing research is so important.
 Use your time and energy wisely.
 It will pay off.